Hierarchical a posteriori error estimation of Bank-Weiser type in the FEniCS Project: Results

 \section{Results}

 We illustrate our implementation first on several two dimensional problems as Poisson problems with solutions of different regularities and with different boundary conditions.
 Then, we also look at examples of linear elasticity, and goal-oriented problems.
-Finally, we treat a three dimensional example: a linear elasticity problem on a mesh inspired by a human femur bone.
+We now treat a three dimensional example: a linear elasticity problem on a mesh inspired by a human femur bone.
 One can find another example of three dimensional application in\ \cite{bulle_removing_2020}.

+All the numerical results were produced within DOLFIN except the strong scaling tests in \cref{sec:strongscaling} which were performed using the DOLFINx version of our code.

 We apply different adaptive refinement methods as presented in \cref{sec:adaptive}.
 For each method we perform the estimation step with a different estimator among the following: $\eta_{\mathrm{res}}$ the residual estimator, defined in \cref{app:res}, $\eta_{\mathrm{zz}}$ the Zienkiewicz--Zhu estimator, defined in \cref{app:zz}.
-Note that the Zienkiewicz--Zhu estimator is not defined for quadratic or cubic finite elements nor for linear elasticity problems, and consequently will be absent from the comparison in these cases (It is possible to extend the idea of the Zienkiewicz--Zhu estimator to higher-order polynomials via the definition of the Scott-Zhang interpolator, see\ \cite{carstensen_axioms_2014, scott_finite_1990}).
+Note that we use the most basic version of the Zienkiewicz--Zhu estimator which is not defined for quadratic or cubic finite elements nor for linear elasticity problems, and consequently will be absent from the comparison in these cases (It is possible to extend the idea of the Zienkiewicz--Zhu estimator to higher-order polynomials via the definition of the Scott-Zhang interpolator, see\ \cite{carstensen_axioms_2014, scott_finite_1990}).
 In addition we compare several versions of the Bank--Weiser estimator: the bubble Bank--Weiser estimator $\eta_{\mathrm{bw}}^{\mathrm{b}}$ defined from the enriched bubble functions space and $\eta_{\mathrm{bw}}^{k_+, k_-}$ for multiple choices of the fine and coarse spaces orders $k_+$ and $k_-$.

 For each one of the following test cases we will first give a comparison of all the refinement strategies by giving the efficiency of the a posteriori error estimator on the last mesh of the hierarchy, where the efficiency of an estimator $\eta$ is defined as follows: